-Last May-June, I met with a small group with the intention of writing a group leaders’ guide for Sacred Pauses.
+Last May-June, I met with a small group with the intention of writing a group leaders’ guide for Sacred Pauses: Spiritual Practices for Personal Renewal.
 That was a great first step, but then I procrastinated on writing that guide for the rest of the summer.
 [How to Stop Procrastinating Tip #1 which I unfortunately did not follow for myself but will remember for the next time: Set a deadline with smaller mini-deadlines along the way.]

 In the meantime, while I’ve been procrastinating on my writing, I’ve started another Sacred Pauses group.
 [How to Stop Procrastinating Tip #5: If you’re going to procrastinate on one project, at least use that time to stop procrastinating on something else.]
 Some of the group from May-June wanted to continue meeting, and others have joined in, so now there are 14 of us meeting together on Thursday evenings.

 Now I think I’ve just about run out of excuses, so with this post, I’m officially declaring myself finished procrastinating.
 [How to Stop Procrastinating Tip #6: Make yourself accountable to others.]
 Last night’s dishes are still sitting on the kitchen counter, and my desk is still crowded with assorted papers and books, but I’m finally ready to move on to that group leaders’ guide.

 I’ll be back on Writer Wednesday to let you know how it went!